tommasomoretti/tommasomoretti/README.md

 My name is Tommaso and i'm a freelance data analyst from 🇮🇹.

-I ❤️ build cloud infrastructures for collect, store analyse and visualize data.
+I ❤️ build cloud infrastructures for collect, store, analyse and visualize data.

 ---